 Want to solve problems like the big boys at Chrysler, Ford and General Motors?
 This advanced problem solving process lets you solve problems easily.
 You can use it to analyze each element of your strategy and tear it apart to see how and when it can fail.
 By looking into the effect of each failure and how likely it is to happen, you’ll get to the best problem solving techniques.
 In the end, come up with a list of actions to take to prevent each of the failures you listed in the previous steps.

 When I write articles such as this one, I have one way to make them better.
 Once they’re done, I let them sit for a day without taking a look at them.
 When I get back to the article, I take a look at it with a fresh set of eyes.

 You can use the same approach with your problems.
 Take a step back and walk away from it.
 Get some rest, walk outside for a bit, watch some cat videos on YouTube.
 In other words, remove yourself from the situation.
 You just may find the answer to your problem the moment your brain relaxes.

 Leave room for imagination

-– Keep calm to avoid high and dry problem-solving approaches and explore better and more efficient options
+– Keep calm and avoid high and dry approaches to problem solving

-- Zoom out from the content of an issue and explore the overall context of a situation
+– Take a look at the bigger picture and the overall context of a situation

-– Prevent potential issues with Failure Mode and Effects Analysis
+– Prevent any potential problems with the Failure Mode and Effects Analysis